drshahizan/software-engineering/exercise/uml/uc/uc3.md

 Don't forget to hit the :star: if you like this repo.

-# Case Study 2: E-commerce Website
+# Case Study 3: Flight Reservation System

 ## Description
-An established retail company has decided to expand its business by launching an e-commerce website.
-The objective is to create an online platform that allows customers to browse and purchase products, while also providing efficient inventory management and order processing functionalities.
-The e-commerce website aims to enhance the company's reach, improve customer experience, and streamline the overall sales process.
+An airline company is looking to develop a Flight Reservation System to facilitate ticket bookings, seat assignments, and flight schedule management.
+The aim is to provide a seamless and efficient platform for customers to reserve flights, select preferred seats, and access up-to-date flight schedules.
+The Flight Reservation System is expected to streamline the booking process, improve customer experience, and optimize flight operations.

-In this scenario, a potential customer visits the e-commerce website to explore available products.
-The website offers a user-friendly interface where customers can browse through various product categories, view detailed product descriptions, and add desired items to their shopping carts.
-The website also allows customers to create user accounts, which provide additional features such as saving payment and shipping information for future purchases.
+In this scenario, a potential traveler visits the airline's website or mobile app to make a flight reservation.
+The system offers a user-friendly interface where customers can search for available flights by entering their departure and destination cities, along with the desired travel dates.
+The system retrieves the flight options based on the input and presents the customer with a list of available flights, including departure and arrival times, fares, and the number of available seats.

-When a customer is ready to make a purchase, they proceed to the checkout process.
-The website presents a summary of the items in the customer's shopping cart, including prices, quantities, and a total amount.
-The customer can review the order details and make any necessary modifications, such as updating quantities or removing items.

-After reviewing the order, the website prompts the customer to choose a shipping method from the available options.
-The customer selects their preferred shipping method, which can include choices like standard shipping, expedited shipping, or in-store pickup.
-The website calculates the shipping cost based on the chosen method and updates the total amount accordingly.

-Next, the website prompts the customer to select a payment method.
-The available payment options may include credit card, debit card, digital wallets, or other secure payment gateways.
-The customer chooses their preferred payment method and enters the necessary payment information.
-The website securely processes the payment and validates the provided information.

-Upon successful payment processing, the website generates an order confirmation, which includes details such as the order number, purchased items, shipping address, and estimated delivery date.
-Simultaneously, the website updates the inventory to reflect the purchased items, ensuring accurate stock management.

-The e-commerce website then sends an order confirmation email to the customer's registered email address, providing a digital receipt and summarizing the order information.
-The email also includes relevant contact details and customer support information for any queries or concerns.

-Throughout the order fulfillment process, the website keeps the customer informed about the progress.
-This includes sending status updates, such as order processing, shipment tracking details, and notifications for any delays or changes to the estimated delivery date.
-These proactive notifications help maintain transparency and build trust with customers.

-In summary, the e-commerce website streamlines the customer journey by providing an intuitive browsing experience, secure payment processing, and efficient order fulfillment.
-By effectively managing inventory and automating the order processing workflow, the website enhances the company's online presence, boosts customer satisfaction, and drives business growth in the competitive e-commerce landscape.
+The customer selects a desired flight from the list and proceeds to make a reservation.
+The system prompts the customer to provide passenger details such as names, contact information, and any special requirements.
+The customer enters the required information and proceeds to the seat selection process.

+The Flight Reservation System displays an interactive seating layout for the selected flight, allowing the customer to choose their preferred seat.
+The system provides real-time seat availability information, enabling the customer to make informed decisions.
+Once the seat selection is complete, the system validates the reservation details and calculates the total fare, including any additional services or fees.

+After confirming the reservation, the system generates a unique reservation code and issues an electronic ticket to the customer.
+The ticket contains essential information such as the flight details, passenger names, seat assignments, and travel dates.
+Simultaneously, the system updates the flight's seat inventory, ensuring accurate seat management and preventing overbooking.

+As the travel date approaches, the Flight Reservation System plays a vital role in managing flight schedules.
+It provides an interface for airline staff to input and update flight schedules, including departure times, arrival times, and any schedule changes or cancellations.
+This real-time schedule management ensures that accurate flight information is available to both customers and airline personnel.

+Additionally, the Flight Reservation System allows customers to access their reservations and make changes if necessary.
+Customers can modify their travel dates, update passenger information, or request additional services such as special meals or baggage allowances.
+The system validates and processes these change requests, keeping the reservation and flight information up to date.

+In summary, the Flight Reservation System streamlines the flight reservation process, providing customers with a user-friendly interface to search, select, and book flights.
+The system also enables customers to choose their preferred seats and access up-to-date flight schedules.
+By automating seat management, issuing electronic tickets, and facilitating schedule updates, the system enhances the airline's operational efficiency and improves the overall customer experience.

 ## Question
 Based on the case study, create a use case diagram that includes essential elements such as use cases, actors, relationships, and other components commonly found in use case diagrams.